jsx-eslint/eslint-plugin-jsx-a11y/README.md

   "extends": ["plugin:jsx-a11y/recommended"]
 }
 ```
+> As you are extending our configuration, you can omit `"plugins": ["jsx-a11y"]` from your `.eslintrc` configuration file.

 To enable your custom components to be checked as DOM elements, you can set global settings in your
 configuration file by mapping each custom component name to a DOM element type.